runvnc/mindroot/README.md

 3. **Agents and Personas**: AI agents with defined capabilities and customizable personalities.

-4. **Services and Providers**: Backend services that power agent capabilities, with support for both local and remote implementations.
+4. **Services and Providers**: Backend services that power agent capabilities, with support for swapping between local and remote implementations.

 5. **Intelligent Service Management**: The system automatically determines and installs required services based on agent definitions.

-6. **UI Customization**: Easily modifiable user interface through theme overrides and plugin injections.
+6. **UI Customization**: Easily modifiable user interface through theme overrides and injections.

-7. **RAG and Knowledgebases**: Planned features for enhanced AI capabilities, also integrated with the registry system.
+7. **RAG and Knowledgebases**: The community can easily share and search for topic embeddings and document sets rather than everyone rebuilding them per topic.